-Manjeet served as member of Advisory team for the Chair of the LDC Group during Nepal’s Chairmanship (2013-2014).
-Since then he serves as an Advisor to the Chair of the LDC Group at the UNFCCC.
+Manjeet also serves as an Advisor to the Chair of the Least Developed Countries (LDC) Group at the multilateral process of the UNFCCC.
+In this role, he has worked with Nepal, Angola, Democratic Republic of Congo, Ethiopia, Bhutan and currently Senegal, and played a key part of the LDC efforts that led to the Paris Agreement in 2015.
 He has provided high-level climate leadership support for the LDCs’ officials and ministers in climate change UN-related processes over many years and is responsible for institutional capacity on climate issues.
+He has been following and participating in the UNFCCC negotiations for more than a decade.

 Key priorities of Least Developed Countries in 2018, 12 March 2018 by Gebru Jember Endalew and Manjeet Dhakal